11 Ways Cats, Dogs, and Our Other Animal-Assisted Therapy Friends Reduce Pain And Improve Our Quality Of Life

 Being around animals, whether your own pet or a therapy animal, can help to lower blood pressure, reduce heart rate, reduce your rate of stroke, and reduce your rate of having a heart attack.

-All of this leads to a significantly healthier heart, which means a significantly healthier you.
-The heart being one of the main drivers of a well-functioning body, this means that being around, owning, or interacting with your own or therapy animals can literally make you live longer!
+All of this leads to a significantly healthier heart, which means a considerably healthier you.
+Being around, owning, or interacting with animals can literally make you live longer!

 How’s that for preventative medicine?